jarad/ConferenceOnPredictiveInferenceInSports/content/authors/katerina-wu/_index.md

   - name: Pittsburgh Penguins

 # Short bio (displayed in user profile at end of posts)
 bio: Katerina Wu has a Bachelor of Arts in Economics and a double minor in Computer Science and Statistics from the University of North Carolina at Chapel Hill.
-She is currently Senior Data Scientist wit hthe Pittsburgh Penguins.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.